wanxinyang/run-treeqsm-in-octave/README.md

 Some notes on how to run TreeQSM in Octave, I needed to do this as the HPC facility did not have a matlab licence.
 Hoping this will help people in a similar situation :)

-## 1. Create a conda environment
+## 1. Create an environment and install Octave & prerequisties
+### Recommend method: using mamba (a quicker way)

+Install mamba in the base env if you don't have mamba before:

+`conda install conda-forge::mamba`

+Create octave env using mamba:

+`mamba create -n octave -c conda-forge octave cmake cxx-compiler -y`

+### Alternative method: using conda
-`conda create -n octave`
+`conda create -n octave -c conda-forge octave cmake cxx-compiler -y`

-Then activate the enviroment
+## 2. Open Octave and install prerequisites
+Activate octave env:

 `conda activate octave`

-## 2. Install Octave and other prerequisites
-`conda install -c conda-forge octave cmake cxx-compiler`

-## 3. Open Octave and install prerequisites
+Open octave:

+`octave`

+Install packages using octave commands:

 `pkg install -forge io`

 `pkg install -forge statistics`